mlafeldt/cb2util/README.md

 Code saves (also known as Day1 or CBC files) store cheat codes that can be added to your CodeBreaker's code list.
 While older code saves for CB v7 are only encrypted, newer files for CB v8+ and CB Day1 are digitally signed as well.
+The latter is the reason why you need a hacked CB in order to use code saves compiled with cb2util (search the Web for _CodeBreaker RSA fix_).

     usage: cb2util cbc [-d[mode] | -v] <file>...
        or: cb2util cbc -7 [-d[mode]] <file>...
+       or: cb2util cbc [-7] -c <infile> <outfile>...

         no option
             extract cheats